aiidateam/aiida-core/docs/source/backup/index.rst

 SQLite backup
 -------------

-.. note:: perform the following operation after having set up AiiDA.
+.. note:: Perform the following operation after having set up AiiDA.
 Only then the ``~/.aiida`` folder (and the files within) will be created.

 Simply make sure your database folder (typically /home/USERNAME/.aiida/ containing